Piqora/blog/_posts/2015-05-06-User-Generated-Content-Marketing-How-To-Get-Permission-To-Use-Photos-On-Instagram.markdown

 ![]({{ site.url }}/img/getrightsblog1.png)

-Piqora’s rights messaging system can help your brand do this 1:1 reach out at scale by enabling you to personalize an Instagram comment asking for permission that the Instagram member can simply respond to with a comment that includes #yes<brand>.
+Piqora’s rights messaging system can help your brand do this 1:1 reach out at scale by enabling you to personalize an Instagram comment asking for permission that the Instagram member can simply respond to with a comment that includes #yesBRAND.

 ![]({{ site.url }}/img/ugc-photorights3.jpg)

 Your brand message also contains a link to your Terms of Service.
-If that Instagram member responds with a “yes<brand>” hashtag, then Piqora’s UGC permission system will moves the image to the UGC-approved area of your photo library.
+If that Instagram member responds with a “yesBRAND” hashtag, then Piqora’s UGC permission system will moves the image to the UGC-approved area of your photo library.

 Hopefully this post has made the concept of UGC photos and permissions more clear.
 If you still have any questions, please reach out – [we’re always happy to chat](http://www.piqora.com/get-a-demo/) in more detail about how to find, acquire, and publish UGC.